 Focused on bringing out the most in Ranger’s weapons, while maintaining high survivability from Hunter as well as Massive Hunter to allow for uninterrupted use of PAs.

 Focuses on bossing through Chain Trigger and takes boosts from Ra to give an even higher spike in damage when using Chain Trigger.
 Also relies on you being in close range as well as being at near full HP to get highest damage output.
 Takes quite a bit of skill to have optimal play.
 Maxing CT is a good idea, especially if you’re only using one skill tree.
 Some keep a different tree that doesn’t have CT maxed.
+Keep in mind, CT is best when used in a party as to easily cap it.

 Variant of Gu/Ra that relies less on hitting weak spots and has far better survivability.
 Focuses on boss killing.
+Possibly more damage due to the introduction of the ring that gives you a damage bonus while using a stance with Twin Machine Guns.

 Tech Focused Builds: